jasonsbarr/functional/docs/collections/README.md

 - Range - if all you need is to iterate over a range of numbers, this is what you need
 - Map - like native JavaScript Maps, but with additional methods and functionality and they check keys by structural equality, not by reference
 - Tuple - immutable, Array-like collection
-- Set - Indexed collection of unique values based on structural (value) equality
+- Set - Ordered collection of unique values based on structural (value) equality
 - LinkedList - a doubly linked list using objects as nodes